ewnd9/pw3/README.md

 > powerstreaming - watching several episodes of a TV show in a row, usually from an online streaming service.
 This can be done over several evenings, or a marathon weekend.

-Air dates, search on tpb and kickass, check watched episodes from cli
+Air dates, search on tpb, eztv or kickass, check watched episodes from cli

 ## Installation